frankframework/frank-manual/CONTRIBUTING.md

 * Windows
 * Git (version control)
 * MinGW (command prompt)
-* Python 2.7 (programming language)
+* Python 3.8.2 (programming language)
 * Pip (package manager for Python libraries)

 You can download Git from the following link: https://git-scm.com/download/win.
 The installer of Git also installs MinGW.

+You can download Python and Pip from https://www.python.org/downloads/.
 You also need to install some Python packages usign pip:

 * `pip install sphinx`
 * `pip install sphinx_rtd_theme`
+* `pip install pyyaml`

 You may be able to use Linux instead of Windows and you may be able to do without MinGW.
 When using other tools, please check carefully whether everything works well.